Tips to Help You Live Debt Free in Retirement

 We all have a number in our heads for when we’d like to retire.
 However, the reality is that actually retiring at 55, 60, 65, or whatever age you’ve always dreamed of tends to be tougher than it looks.
-If you’re pretty close to the age that you wanted to retire at, and it doesn’t look like you’ll be able to live debt free in retirement, there’s nothing wrong with working a couple extra years.
+If you’re pretty close to the age that you wanted to retire at, and it doesn’t look like you’ll be able to live debt free in retirement, there’s nothing wrong with working a couple of extra years.

 You can use this time to get your finances in order, save up some extra money, pay down your debt, and put yourself in a stronger financial situation.
 It’s better to retire at 67 with no debt and some savings than it is to retire at 65 with debt hanging over your head.

 Prioritize Debt Reduction

 Saving for your retirement is important, but not if it means entering retirement with debt.
-This means that, as you approach retirement, it’s a good idea to start focusing on debt repayment, even if that means sacrificing some savings.
+This means that, as you approach retirement, it’s a good idea to start focusing on debt free solutions, even if that means sacrificing some savings.
 Debt can get very costly since you’ll have to pay interest every month.
 This becomes even more difficult to do when you don’t have a regular income.

 Save What You Can Before You Retire

 Before you retire, you’ll want to optimize your financial situation.
 You have two choices: one to find a credit counsellor or a licensed insolvency trustee.
 This will help you live debt free.
 What does “optimize your financial situation” mean?
 It means reducing spending and cutting costs so you’ll have more money in retirement.